 If you are renting a house or an apartment, you need to get in touch with your landlord.
 Take time to explain the situation and inform them if there is any damage to the property.
 After the flooding incident, it is essential to meet with your landlord so both of you can discuss things in detail.

 Lastly, make sure to do a major cleanup session in your property right after the flooding subsides.
 You need to get rid of all the furniture, including mattresses and couches that were submerged in floodwater.
 Do not attempt to dry them in the sun and reuse them because they will be infested with bacteria.
-Get in touch with companies that specialize in junk removal in Naples to help you haul away all the things that have been damaged by the flood.
+Get in touch with Evergreen Junk Removal to help you haul away all the things that have been damaged by the flood.